PESchoenberg/cgol/README.md

   - See the comments of each module or write

-    - ./cfmath.sh <ENT> at the command line.
+    - ./cgol.sh <ENT> at the command line.

-  - You can use tfmath.f95 to test these modules.
-See the comments at this file for compilation and linking.
+Then run ./cgol

 ## Credits and Sources: